davidosh96/davidosh96.github.io/projectlinks.md

 Alternatively, view an [editable preview](https://davidosh96.github.io/modelpreview.html) of the model before downloading.

-Alternatively, click the link below to view the step by step progress of my model as it developed each week:
+Visit the repository containing the step by step progress of my model as it developed each week:
 [Model development history](https://github.com/davidosh96/Assessment_1)